crossuo/crossuo/docs/CONTRIBUTING/Compiling.md

 ### Running

-After building, you should have a few executables somewhre in the `build` directory.
+After building, you should have a few executables somewhere in the `build` directory.
 You'll need at least the `crossuo` and `xuolauncher`, copy them somewhere and you're ready to go.

  > You'll need all the original Ultima Online data files, which you can download from their official website or from your preferred free shard.